-Looking for proven marketing tactics to grow your firm?
-Here are five that will work in any business situation.
+Looking for proven marketing tactics to grow your accounting firm?
+Here are five that will work.

-With the proliferation of social media and content marketing strategies such as e-newsletters, relying on word-of-mouth to attract new clients may no longer be enough.
+With the proliferation of social media and content marketing strategies such as e-newsletters, relying on word-of-mouth to attract new clients to your accounting firm may no longer be enough.

 The key, however, is to achieve cut-through in an increasingly cluttered, highly competitive market.